 While clear stamps have many benefits, they do have some drawbacks.
 These include:

-- Some stampers report better results if they stamp on a slightly giving surface such as a mouse mat
+- Some stampers report better results if they stamp on a slightly giving surface such as a mousepad.

-- Follow any specific manufacturers instructions regarding cleaning and storing the stamps
+- Follow any specific manufacturer instructions regarding cleaning and storing the stamps.

-- When starting, buy a single large acrylic block and this will be big enough for most stamp
+- When starting, buy a single large acrylic block and this will be big enough for most stamps.